adam-lynch/adam-lynch.github.io/writing/improve-permissions-ux.md

 ### Be reasonable

 What you do once they enable the permission is another story.
 First of all, you should ideally give users the option to opt-out.
 Especially if it's notifications they're granting, [don't go overboard](https://www.youtube.com/watch?v=gkND9G_VqVo).
 There is no spam filter for notifications.
 You could provide further settings to tweak how permissions are used.
 For example, Slack provides granular settings around notifications.
-My favourite part is that it defaults to sending you a notification for every message but once you've settled into app, it recommends to reducing your notification level so you'll only get notified when you're @mentioned.
+My favourite part is that it defaults to sending you a notification for every message but once you've settled into app, it recommends reducing your notification level so you'll only get notified when you're @mentioned.

 Don't send the user multiple notifications for the same thing.
 Even if I've your app is open in 20 tabs, I should only get one notification per event.
 The Notification API allows you to provide a "tag" to achieve this;